 For complex logic, use a provider function:

-agent.WithInstructionsFromFunc(func(ctx context.Context, view graph.View) (string, error) {
+agent.WithInstructionsFromFunc(func(ctx context.Context, scope graph.ReadOnlyScope) (string, error) {

-userName := view.Get(UserNameKey)
+userName := graph.Get(scope, UserNameKey)

 if userName == "" {